pyOpenSci/pyopensci.github.io/_posts/2024-05-30-pyos-pyconus-2024-recap.md

 stage to a huge room of people!
 It was real - headset mic, incredible tech support, and even an “escort” from the speaker room to the main stage.
 Wow!

+You can check it out on youtube below:

+{% include video id="mJPoj9Ex9fk" provider="youtube" %}

 Speaking of friends, it was my friends who got me through this talk.
 I saw them sitting in the front rows, smiling and supporting me.
 They both empowered me and gave me calm.

 As someone who often battles imposter syndrome, giving a talk on the "big" stage of a tech meeting was unforgettable.

 <figure>
   <img src="{{ site.baseurl }}/images/blog/2024/may/leah-talking-pyconus-2024.jpg" alt="Image of a woman on a big stage wearing a red tank top talking.
 On the side is a slide that says pyOpenSci - Save the Date.
 Open science fall festival september 28-29 2024" style="width: 70%;" />